qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 Map tools Menu
 --------------

-This menu offers some options regarding the behaviour of the :guilabel:`Identify tool`.
+This menu offers some options regarding the behavior of the :guilabel:`Identify tool`.

 * :guilabel:`Search radius for identifying and displaying map tips` is a tolerance factor expressed as a percentage of the map width.
 This means the identify tool will depict results